DRY EYE TREATMENT & IPL

 Is IPL for dry eye covered by Medicare?

-IPL treatment itself isn't covered by Medicare or private health insurance.
-However, your initial dry eye assessment may be bulk billed, and any prescriptions we write are eligible for PBS subsidies where applicable.
+IPL treatment itself isn't covered by Medicare or private health funds.
+Your initial dry eye assessment during a comprehensive eye examination is bulk billed, and any prescriptions we write are eligible for PBS subsidies where applicable.
 The full IPL course is $800 all-inclusive.

 Does IPL for dry eye actually work?

-No. Most patients describe it as a warm, gentle sensation around the eyes.
-We use protective eye shields throughout, and there's no downtime — you can drive home and go about your day straight after.
+No. Most patients describe it as a warm, gentle sensation around the eyes during the pulses.
+We use protective eye shields throughout and apply a coupling gel to keep things comfortable.
+There's no downtime — you can drive home and go about your day straight after the session.

-No. All three of our optometrists are therapeutically endorsed — we can diagnose, prescribe, and treat dry eye directly.
-No referral, no extra appointments.
+No. All three of our optometrists are therapeutically endorsed, which means we can diagnose, prescribe, and treat dry eye directly — including anti-inflammatory drops and prescription medications alongside IPL.
+No referral, no extra appointments, one clinical file.

-Can I still use eye drops during treatment?
+Can I keep using my eye drops during IPL?

 Who isn't suitable for IPL?

-IPL isn't recommended for very dark skin types (Fitzpatrick V–VI), pregnant or breastfeeding women, or people on certain photosensitising medications.
-We assess suitability during the free consultation — that's what it's for.
+IPL isn't recommended for very dark skin types (Fitzpatrick V–VI), pregnant or breastfeeding patients, or people taking certain photosensitising medications.
+We check suitability at the IPL assessment — if IPL isn't appropriate for you, we'll recommend alternatives.

 Dig deeper into dry eye